wolfgames/ModuleTemplate/README.md

 - `app/page.tsx`

-Update the module files in the `game/` directory to implement your specific functionality:
+Update the module files in the `system/` directory to implement your specific functionality:

 - Add your configuration schema to `configuration.ts`
 - Define operations in `operation.ts`
+- Define actions in `actions.ts`
 - Implement your component logic in `component.tsx`
 - Update result interpretation in `result-interpretation.ts`